alantelles/ultragendocs_content/docs/classes.md

 end
 ```

+## 1 - Declaring a class
-1. The class keyword defining a new type/class
+The class keyword defining a new type/class.

+## 2 - The constructor block
-2. An optional constructor.
+An optional constructor.
 If not provided, a default constructor with no statements and no arguments is used.
 If provided, declared parameters is assigned to instance attributes automatically.
+In this example, `arg1` and `arg2` will be available as instance attributes of object.
+The usual "class block" that other languages has for defining attributes in UltraGen is the constructor.
+This is the block where you define the instance attributes of a class as done with `otherAttr`.
+The constructor declaration must be followed by the keyword `self` indicating that the method is an instance method.

+## 3 - Declaring a static method
+The syntax for declaring a static method is very alike a regular function.
+The difference is you must write a colon and the class to whom that method belongs.